dotnet/diagnostics/documentation/dotnet-monitor.md

 # Introducing dotnet-monitor, an experimental tool

 `dotnet-monitor` is an experimental tool that makes it easier to get access to diagnostics information in a dotnet process.

 When running a dotnet application differences in diverse local and production environments can make collecting diagnostics artifacts (e.g., logs, traces, process dumps) challenging. `dotnet-monitor` aims to simplify the process by exposing a consistent REST API regardless of where your application is run.

+This blog post details how to get started with `dotnet-monitor` and covers the following:

+1. How to setup `dotnet-monitor`
+2. What diagnostics artifacts can be collected; and
+3. How to collect each of the artifacts

 ## Tour of dotnet-monitor